SilvaScenes: Tree Detection and Species Classification from Under-Canopy Images in Natural Forests: Benchmark experiments

 \subsection{Performance metrics}

-For instance segmentation, we measure performance with the \ac{AP} and \ac{AR} metrics.
-For classification, we report the accuracy and F1-score at an \ac{IoU} threshold of \SI{50}{\%}.
-All metrics are reported as a macro average across classes to account for class imbalance.
+For instance segmentation, we measure performance with \ac{AP} and \ac{AR}, which reflect the quality of predicted masks and their associated classes, using the standard COCO evaluation metrics.
+The \ac{AP} metric is mainly relevant when measuring false positives (i.e., commission errors), while \ac{AR} is used for false negatives (i.e., omission errors).
+The \APfifty{} and \ARfifty{} metrics enforce a minimum \ac{IoU} of \SI{50}{\%} between predictions and ground truth.
+This can be of interest when accounting for occlusion-based errors or ambiguity, and may also offer sufficient precision for certain forestry tasks.
+The \ac{AR} metrics attempt to match up to 100 predictions with the ground truth, which can be useful to measure a model's ability to detect all trees or species within a scene.
+Meanwhile, the \ac{mAP} and \ac{mAR} metrics are the mean of \acp{AP} and \acp{AR} over \ac{IoU} thresholds ranging from \SI{50}{\%} to \SI{95}{\%}, sampled at \SI{5}{\%} intervals, providing a more comprehensive assessment of mask quality.
+All metrics are reported as an average across classes (i.e., macro-average) to account for class imbalance.
 We consider the number of parameters and \ac{FLOPs} of each model, as these metrics are of interest in low-compute mobile systems, and \ac{FPS} for real-time applications.